kenspirit/joi-route-to-swagger/README.md

 module.exports = moduleRouteDef;
 ```

-### Converting Route Definition to Swagger Docs
+### Converting Route Definition to OpenAPI

-Once you have defined your API routes as above, you can use this tool to convert it to Swagger docs in JSON format.
+Once you have defined your API routes as above, you can use this tool to convert it to OpenAPI in JSON format.

 ```javascript
 const convert = require('joi-route-to-swagger').convert;